 Harlesden – it’s mentioned in the 11th century Domesday Book and originally meant Herewulf’s Tun or farmstead – is in the borough of Brent, North West London.
 Before the political boundary changes in 1965, Harlesden was in the borough of Willesden.
 Hence, confusingly if you’re not in the know, the station, Willesden Junction is actually in Harlesden.
 There were political boundary changes n in Brent during the general election in 2010.
-Liberal Democrat, Sarah Teather deposed Labour’s Dawn Butler and is now the MP for the newly formed Brent Central.
+Liberal Democrat, Sarah Teather deposed Labour’s Dawn Butler however in 2015, Dawn was voted back in again.

 Harlesden is also one of the most ethnically diverse places in Britain.
 In the 1960s, the Irish and Afro-Caribbeans (mainly Jamaicans) arrived to work everywhere from the McVities biscuit factory to the railway and the hospital, but now if you walk around – there are Somalis, Afghans, Tamils, Pakistanis, Polish, Brazilians, Portuguese and more.
 Harlesden’s richness and aliveness comes from this ever-changing mixture of cultures that live and trade side-by-side.